Am I eligible for vaccine injury compensation?

 - Headaches.
 Headache a common problem that is associated with a number of medications and other issues.

 - Idiopathic intracranial hypertension (IIH).
-This is an elevated pressure inside the cranium, or skull.
+IIH symptoms include an elevated pressure inside the cranium, or skull.
 It can lead to vision loss.

 - Narcolepsy.
 This is a sleep disorder in which people have trouble staying awake during the day and may fall asleep suddenly.